 We all have dream clients: Companies that are so cool or so interesting or so inspiring that it would rock our worlds to write with them.

 And maybe you can even expand that to a whole group or list of clients that seem interesting or exciting.
-They certainly don’t need to fall into the same niche (and probably shouldn’t!), but they appeal to you personally.
+They certainly don’t need to fall into the same niche (and probably shouldn’t—learn when to break the copywriting niche rule), but they appeal to you personally.